Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 I agree.

-Kirillie is a sick name.
+Kirilley is a sick name.

-back in the day when I worked at a bookstore, cool person.
+I worked with a Kirilley back in the day when I worked at a bookstore.

-This might be my first ever Cureli.
+This might be my first ever Kirillie.

 I love it.